Skip to content

-How to set up SSO with SAML for Azure AD
+How to set up SSO with SAML for Azure Entra ID

-Find out how to set up SSO, with Azure Active Directory, using SAML
+Find out how to set up SSO, with Azure Entra ID (Formerly Azure Active Directory), using SAML

-How To Set Up SSO With SAML for Azure AD
+How To Set Up SSO With SAML for Azure Entra ID

-1. Log in to the Azure Portal and search for Active Directory
+1. Log in to the Azure Portal and search for Microsoft Entra ID

 2. Start with configuring groups, these will be associated with Hyperglance Roles at a later stage.
 Select Groups: